clayne/hacktical-c/error/README.md

 ```

 ### Cleaning Up
-Keep in mind that code calling functions that throw exceptions has to use `hc_defer()` or similar to clean up.
+Keep in mind that any code that interacts with exceptions has to use `hc_defer()` or similar functionality to clean up properly.